pj4533/wat/README.md

 ```

 ## Limitations
-* SSL - no proxy means no reading SSL
+* SSL - no proxy means no reading SSL, even when WPA/WPA2 is decrypted
-* Eventually WPA/WPA2 traffic will be decrypted (given proper password), but I havn't figured out this code yet.
+* For proper debugging of traffic, WPA/WPA2 traffic needs to be decrypted (given proper password) -- this code is nontrivial to figure out.
 * Focusing on IEEE802.11 plus radiotap, for now

 ## Help & Links